 When available, the chart below includes the male to female distribution among Brown's faculty.

-The ratio of male to female faculty at Brown is excellent.
+The ratio of male to female faculty at Brown is above average.

 Looking to attend a school where you can meet students from all over the United States and the world?

 We've come up with the geographic diversity of each school by looking at where students lived before they came to this school.

 Less than 10% of the students attending Brown University come from within Rhode Island.
 This puts Brown's level of geographic diversity well above the national average and gives it a national geographic diversity ranking of #6.

 The undergraduate student body is split among 48 states (may include Washington D.C.), as shown in the chart below.

 There is a relatively large community of about 1,845 international students at Brown University representing at least 47 countries.
 For more information, see the Brown International Student Page.

 Some students prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
 What do you prefer?